Intel-bigdata/SSM/docs/admin-user-guide.md

 There are two sets of APIs, Admin APIs and Application APIs.
 Admin APIs are used by Hadoop cluster administrators who are responsible for managing SSM rules.
-This set of APIs includes create/delete/list/update SSM rules.
+This set of APIs is used to create/delete/list/update SSM rules.
 Hadoop super user privilege is required to access Admin APIs.

 Application APIs are used by applications running on top of HDFS.
-This set of APIs include move/archive/cache file level operations.
+This set of APIs is used to move/archive/cache file.
 The system will execute the file operations on behalf of the application, with the privilege of the user who started the application.

-If Application API and Admin API are in conflict, for example, they want to execute different operations on the same file at the same time, Application API will precede Admin API.
+If Application API and Admin API are in conflict, for example, in the case of that they are executing different operations on the same file at the same time, Application API will precede Admin API.
 Application API operation will succeed and Admin API operation on the same file will be cancelled.
 This rule is based on the assumption that application knows more about its data (files) than the cluster administrator.

-For easily integration, the APIs are exposed via both RPC and RESTful interfaces.
+For easy integration, the APIs are exposed via both RPC and RESTful interfaces.
 Users can choose the one which fits their environment.

 <img src="./image/api.png" width="461" height="295" />